Nova-Hunting/.github/profile/README.md

   Official documentation to install, configure, and start using the Nova framework.
   https://docs.novahunting.ai

-- **Nova Proximity**
+- **NovaProx**
-  MCP scanner built on top of Nova, providing inspection and monitoring of agent communications and workflows.
+  MCP scanner built on top of Nova, providing inspection and monitoring of MCP.

 - **Nova Rules**
   Public repository of shared detection rules, enabling community driven research and collaboration.